axibase/atsd/api/data/series/examples/query-aggr-minmax-value.md

 ## Description

-The `MAX_VALUE_TIME` function returns the time in Unix milliseconds of maximum value for the first time in each period.
+The `MAX_VALUE_TIME` function returns the time in Unix time with millisecond granularity of maximum value for the first time in each period.

 ## Request